I’d like to share some thoughts on editing, from my own perspective.

 I am not talking here about retouching or the functional aspects of editing, which you might do in Photoshop.
 That is a different type of editing from which I speak of.

 Fundamental to me having a good editing process is my having a set of values and beliefs about photography.
 These are the foundations which guide the choices I make throughout my workflow and which influence the photographs I make.

-Editing to me is about intent, and what drives that intent.
+Editing to me is as much about intent, and what drives that intent.

 My editing process could be described as having three stages;

-~ Pre-camera editing; stepping into a location prepared with my own beliefs and values which will guide and tutor me in my choice of subject matter, and the style, ‘tone-of-voice’ and creativity I might use to create a photograph and in the story I might wish to tell.
+~ Pre-camera editing; stepping into a location prepared with my own beliefs and values which will guide and tutor me in my choice of subject matter, and the style, tone-of-voice and creativity I might use to create a photograph and in the visual story I might wish to tell.

 ~ In-camera editing; the making of decisions about the specific visual elements I can see and will explore through my camera’s viewfinder.
 The searching for, considering, choosing and combining of these elements so that I can make a photograph which will have meaning in relation to the vision I wish to share.